Glossy photo prints are a popular type of print surface for all sorts of

 for purchase as a matte print.

 Do you print on glossy photo prints?
-Generally, no. If
+Yes and no. I do

 How can I buy a print that looks similar to glossy photo prints but without

-prints easy to hang in your home, hotel or office.
-Lumachrome prints have more
+makes Lumachrome prints easy to hang in your home, hotel or office.
+Lumachrome

 Want to be notified if I change my mind about glossy photo prints